aileen-byte/Team14/personal statements/Phillippa.md

 Looking back, this project taught me as much about workflow as it did about hardware.
 I’d now:

-- Spend more time up front reading the textbook and agreeing a clear architecture and naming scheme as a team
+- Spend more time up front reading the textbook, to ensure I fully understood what task I had.

-- Only write full system-level testbenches once the main modules are stable, and rely on smaller unit testbenches earlier on.

 - Be stricter about keeping the top level and cache wiring simple and well documented, so that later changes don’t turn into a wiring puzzle.